marmatsan/MarvelWorld/README.md

 # Features

 -   Splash Screen with an AVD, following Google's recommended practice
 -   Non-blocking API calls
 -   Search for cached characters through a dedicated view, with a search history
 -   Characters are loaded in batches of 20 as you scroll down

 # How to compile the application:

-You need to have a file named local.properties in the same you have to add the following properties (below the sdk location):
+You need to have a file named local.properties in the same route as the /app folder, and add the following properties (below the sdk location):

 publicKey=f283ff44e78510b2313f532b76ff8eb6

 privateKey=56d84460b05555369182257365dc23429e51dd34

 # Proposals for improvement and known issues